biostat-jieding/SurvCV/README.md

 - (3).
 Ding, J., Li, J., Xie, P., & Wang, X. (2024+). **Efficient risk assessment of time-to-event targets with adaptive information transfer**. *Statistics in Medicine*, Accepted (In Press).

 We remark here that in part of these papers, there are actually several typos.
 For readers' convenient, we list them here:
+- In the simulation section of (1), ...
 - In (3), rho should be defined by n/nk, instead of nk/n.
 Similar for rho.hat.

 Sorry for these typos and we hope that these revisions can help you!